 Last year we delivered OSATs with Palestine ABS, Jerusalem School, Sunflower Association, Rural Women’s Development Society, and the River Company.

-We have worked in Palestine for over 50 years, including launching a Literacy and Adult Education Office at Birzeit University in 1976.
+We have worked in the Occupied Palestinian Territories for over 50 years, including launching a Literacy and Adult Education Office at Birzeit University in 1976.
 In that time, literacy rates of people over 15 years old have increased from 47% to 96.9%.

 Same Difference worked with children living in some of the most challenging circumstances, giving them the tools to express and deal with the trauma they had faced.